neondatabase/website/content/docs/data-types/boolean.md

     ('eve', FALSE, FALSE);
 ```

-Say, we want to find all the users currently active on the website.
+Say we want to find all the users currently active on the website.
 The `WHERE` clause accepts a Boolean expression, so we can filter down to the rows where the `is_active` column is `TRUE`.

 ```sql
 SELECT *